 If you learn that you’ll need to provide a reference letter from a teacher as part of an application, don’t delay asking your teacher if they’ll supply one for you.
 No teacher, no matter how dedicated, will be happy if a student comes to them asking if they can write a letter of recommendation for them “by tomorrow.”
 Instead, give your teacher as much time as possible to write an effective letter for you.

 There’s also certain information you’ll need to provide your teacher so that they can write an effective letter.
 This includes:

-- The deadline by which the letter needs to be submitted
+- The deadline by which the letter must be submitted

-- The email or “snail mail” address to which the letter should be sent
+- The email or street address to which the letter should be sent

 - The name of the organization you’re applying to

 - The name of the person at the organization who will be reviewing your application